masteroftime/Python-Plugin-Loader/readme.md

 Plugin files
 ------------

-Your plugin belongs in either a zip or a directory (known to windows lusers as "folders").
+Your plugin belongs in either a zip or a directory (known to windows users as "folders").
 This zip or directory goes in the bukkit plugins/ directory along with the java plugins and config directories.
 It must end with one of the allowed extensions; see the appropriate section for a list, or just use one of